$\widehat{Z}$ and Splice Diagrams: , irreducible connections, spectrum

-\begin{enumerate} \item Hypercohomologies of the perverse sheaf of vanishing cycles $F$.
-In the case when $F$ comes from a 3 manifold the above hypercohomologies form an invariant of 3 manifold $Y$ \cite{AbMa20}.
+The above considerations suggest three invariants of derived singularity theory with increasing order of complexity. \begin{enumerate}\itemsep=0pt \item[(1)] Hypercohomologies of the perverse sheaf of vanishing cycles $F$.
+When $F$ comes from the Heegaard splitting of a 3-manifold $Y$, the above hypercohomologies form an invariant of~$Y$~\cite{AbMa20}.

-\item We can enhance the above hypercohomologies with a mixed Hodge structure.
-Combined with monodromy it leads to the \emph{derived spectrum}.
-In the case when the derived spectrum is connected with a moduli space of $\SL(2,\CC)$ representations it defines invariants of this moduli space and an invariant of the 3-manifold $Y$.
+\item[(2)] We can enhance the above hypercohomologies with a mixed Hodge structure.
+Combined with the monodromy, it leads to the \emph{derived spectrum}.
+In the case of the derived spectrum connected with a moduli space of $\operatorname{SL}_2(\C)$ representations, it defines invariants of this moduli space and an invariant of the 3-manifold $Y$.

-\item We can bring additional data to the above potential $f$ - a divisor $D$ along which $f$ has a log behavior.
-This allows an additional spectral grading coming from the number of times a path coming from one component of the critical set goes around D and ending on another component of the critical set. \end{enumerate}
+\item[(3)] We can bring additional data to the above potential $f$ --- a divisor $D$ along which $f$ has a~log behavior.
+This allows an additional spectral grading from the number of times a~path coming from one component of the critical set goes around $D$ and ending on another component of the critical set. \end{enumerate}

 Changing the divisor $D$ leads to different filtrations and functors among different Fukaya--Seidel categories.
-In such a way we get an enhancement of classical singularity theory.
-In the case of a 3-manifold, all of the above data of singularity theory (commutative spectrum, derived spectrum, and spectral grading) are recorded by the $q$-series $\Zhat$.
-These make $\Zhat$ an interesting starting point for producing invariants of 4-manifolds via categorification.
+In such a way, we get an enhancement of classical singularity theory.
+In the case of a 3-manifold, all of the above data of singularity theory (commutative spectrum, derived spectrum, and spectral grading) are recorded by the $q$-series $\Zhat_{\sigma} (Y;q)$.
+These make $\Zhat_{\sigma} (Y;q)$ an interesting starting point for producing invariants of 4-manifolds via categorification.

-Some of these ideas have appeared before in the theory of singularity and category theory -- see e.g. \cite{Kuz09, FichYin18}.
+Some of these ideas have appeared before in the singularity theory and category theory --- see, e.g., \cite{FichYin18,Kuz09}.
+This will require a new theory of spectra in the case of shifted symplectic structures.